How to Remove Thinset: The Ultimate DustRam® Guide

-So, you want to know how to remove thinset dust free.
+So, you want to know how to remove thinset mortar dust-free.
 At this point, you have decided to take the plunge and do some home remodeling and maybe a new tile installation or install some wood flooring.
-You want to get rid of the leftover free tile your friends gave you from their Angie’s List project or simply the dated looking ceramic tile or Saltillo tile you’ve had forever.
+You want to get rid of the leftover free tile your friends gave you from their Angie’s List project or simply the dated-looking ceramic tile or Saltillo tile you’ve had forever.

-Cons: May take forever; physically demanding if there is a large amount of square foot to remove.
+May take forever; physically demanding if there is a large amount of square foot to remove

 An angle grinder is one of the best thinset and tile removal tools around.
 If you happen to have an angle grinder on hand you have used before for concrete grinding, try pairing it up with the stiffest metal brush attachment you can find.